-TSTC's Laser Electro-Optics Technology Nanotechnology Specialization program can open up the tiny world of nanometers, objects about one millionth of an inch.
+TSTC's Nanotechnology program can open up the tiny world of nanometers, objects about one millionth of an inch.
 Nanotechnology students can learn the fundamentals of what they need to know to provide support for developing nano product design; building, installation and nanotechnology equipment monitoring and processes; problem solving; quality assurance; preventive maintenance; and repair of equipment.

-After successfully completing the Photonics Technician certificate program, you may choose to continue in the Nanotechnology program.
 In the NANO program you can develop an understanding and proficiency in nanotechnology and build extensive knowledge and skills as you work toward the Associate of Applied Science degree.